lmvdz/drift-liquidation-bot/README.md

 // essentially trying to frontrun the transaction const partialLiquidationSlippage = 0

-const highPriorityMarginRatio = 1000
-const mediumPriorityMarginRatio = 2000
+// the margin ratio which determines which priority bucket the user will be a part of const highPriorityMarginRatio = 1000 const mediumPriorityMarginRatio = 2000

-// how many workers to check for users will there be const workerCount = 7;
+// how many instances of the worker.ts script will there be const workerCount = 7;

 // split the amount of users up into equal amounts for each worker